Tilikum (orca): First death

-Keltie Lee Byrne was a Canadian student, animal trainer and competitive swimmer.
+Keltie Lee Byrne (December 6, 1970 – February 20, 1991) was a 20-year-old Canadian student, animal trainer, and competitive swimmer.
 She had been working with orcas Tilikum, Nootka IV, and Haida II at Sealand of the Pacific to earn extra money.
 On February 20, 1991, Byrne was working a shift when she slipped and fell into the whale pool.
-Witnesses recalled that Byrne screamed and panicked after realizing that one of the whales (later identified as Tilikum) was holding her foot and dragging her underwater.
-One witness described the theme park as looking unkempt, like a "gray theme park on its last legs, a kind of dingy swimming pool", and claimed to have heard Byrne screaming "I don't want to die!" while her eyes went wide in the water.
+Witnesses recalled that Byrne screamed and panicked after realizing that one of the whales was holding her foot and dragging her underwater.

 According to the coroner's report, rescue attempts were thwarted by the whales, who refused to let Byrne go even after she was believed to have fallen unconscious in the water.
-Her corpse was later retrieved with a large net, after which she was determined to be deceased.
+Her body was later retrieved with a large net, after which she was determined to be deceased.
 Her death was ruled an accident.

-Sealand of the Pacific went defunct in 1992, largely as a result of Byrne's death and allegations surfacing of physical and mental abuse of the whales in the park.
-Tilikum was sold to the United States' SeaWorld theme park chain for performance shows and breeding.
-The whale's semen was collected and used for artificial insemination to breed a number of captive orcas for SeaWorld's shows and also for its sister park, Loro Parque in Spain.
+Shortly after the accident, Sealand management made the decision to sell all of its orcas to SeaWorld and, eventually, to close the park entirely.
+On January 3, 1992, SeaWorld applied to the National Marine Fisheries Service for a temporary emergency permit to bring Tilikum to the United States due to concerns for his health.
+He had been the subject of systematic aggression from Nootka and Haida after the latter gave birth to a calf, Kyuquot, on December 24, 1991, and was confined to a small medical pool that was only slightly larger than he was.
+The application was approved on January 8, 1992, and Tilikum was immediately moved to SeaWorld Orlando.

-Byrnes's death attracted renewed attention after the 2010 death of SeaWorld trainer Dawn Brancheau and the 2013 documentary Blackfish, when it was revealed that Tilikum had killed Byrne before later killing Daniel P. Dukes and later Brancheau; the two deaths occurred after Tilikum had been sold by then-defunct Sealand of the Pacific to SeaWorld's parks in the United States.
-Blackfish also revealed it is still unclear exactly what drove Tilikum and the other whales to attack Byrne, but suggested that years of abuse and cruelty towards Tilikum, including the act of allowing the other whales to "rake" Tilikum's skin with their teeth until he bled, had made him an aggressive whale.
-Steve Huxter, head of animal training at Sealand at the time, said "They never had a plaything in the pool that was so interactive.
+Byrne's death received renewed attention after the 2010 death of SeaWorld trainer Dawn Brancheau and the 2013 documentary Blackfish, which discusses Tilikum's involvement in Byrne's death as well as the deaths of Daniel P. Dukes and later Brancheau.
+The latter two deaths occurred after Tilikum had been sold by Sealand of the Pacific to SeaWorld.

+Steve Huxter, head of animal training at Sealand at the time, said, "They never had a plaything in the pool that was so interactive.
 They just got incredibly excited and stimulated."
 No official motive of the three whales has ever been established, as the case was over twenty years old by the time it resurfaced in relation to the death of Dawn Brancheau.